Sunday, August 10, 2025

 Mr. O’More asks Elnora whether she likes the island, but Elnora is homesick for the Limberlost.
 “I like enough of a fight for things that I always remember how I got them,” she says.
 “I like sufficient danger to put an edge on life.
 This is so tame.”

 Edith bemoans her former selfishness and pride, says she is sick of society.
 When a yellow emperor moth appears, she carefully captures it and brings it to Elnora.
 And when Philip comes to find her, Elnora at last accepts him.
-She is “unspeakable happy.”
+She is “unspeakably happy.”

 It may seem at first that Elnora is collecting only for the sake of money for books, tuition and clothes, but she has love and reverence for everything she has learned from the swamp.
 Philip even suggests she has no need for college.
 Stratton-Porter (the Bird Woman in the story) herself worked to protect the Limberlost and wrote nature study books, even making the photographs herself.
 Collecting aims at scientific study and habitat protection.